A bunch of updates

 1. Demystifying Poetry begins on Saturday, September 4th.
 It’s a live (synchronous) Zoom course through San Diego Writers, Ink and is super affordable as these things go.
 I hope that if you know anyone who is an interested neophyte to poetry, you will let them know about this course.
 I’m a kind, welcoming, & passionate teacher of poetry and I cannot wait to get started.

 2. Speaking of welcoming, the other course I’m teaching is also meant for people who are new or just returning to writing.
-Why do Write? will help you re/build a writing process and ethos while exploring multiple genres and growing your confidence.
+Why do I Write? will help you re/build a writing process and ethos while exploring multiple genres and growing your confidence.

 Publications